How College Students Can Use Dating Apps Safely

 Watch Out for Romance Scams:

 Romance scams are on an intense rise.
-So much that it’s becoming harder to find legitimate profiles of people truly looking for love.
+So much so that it’s becoming harder to find legitimate profiles of people truly looking for love.
 These scammers may say they are in your area and actually not be.
 College towns are great areas for these scammers to target.

 Many dating apps use GPS to help members find locals to meet with in person.
 Unfortunately, these scammers may be in the area and lie about not being in the local vicinity but many use VPNs and other means to hide their true geolocation.
 This causes confusion to members trying to find locals to get together with.

-These location scammers usually have similar stories: working on an oil-rig, on an assignment overseas, unavailable indefinitely, etc.
+These location scammers usually have similar stories: working on an oil rig, on an assignment overseas, unavailable indefinitely, etc.

-Yet the victim should be on top of their game by pointing out that if the internet is spotty, how are they getting a connection for one.
+Yet the victim should be on top of their game by pointing out that if the internet is spotty, how are they getting a connection for one?

 For two, why bother dating someone who is not local nor immediately available for a relationship?